 Upstream Joint Venture: Harbour Energy (50%), Dana Petroleum (50%)

-Licence Operator & Joint Development Operator: Harbour Energy
+Licence Operator: Harbour Energy

 Premier (now Harbour) acquired its interest in the Greater Tolmount Area, which includes the Tolmount Main gas field, via its $120m acquisition of E.ON’s UK assets in 2016.